DragonMinded/netboot/README.md

 ### rominfo

-This script will read a rom and output information found in the header.
+This script will read a ROM and output information found in the header.
 Currently it only supports Naomi ROMs but it can be extended to Triforce and Chihiro ROMs as well if somebody wants to put in the effort.
 Invoke the script like so to see options:

 ```
 ./rominfo --help